 \section{Structural theorems}

-We conclude with three results that showcase the graphical language's power to state and prove non-trivial invariants.
-Indeed, given that our circuits are a bona-fide syntax, we can use structural induction.
+We conclude the paper with three results that showcase the graphical language's power to state and prove non-trivial invariants.
+Indeed, given that our circuits are a bona fide syntax, we can use structural induction.